wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 # matebook-13/14-2019/2020-OpenCore-EFI  hackintosh

 ```
-the EFi folder of this project can works on 2018-2020version's Matebook 13&14
+the EFi folder of this project can work on 2018-2020version's Matebook 13&14
 ```